Best Things To Do In Honfleur, France

 Get On the Ferris Wheel

-The big wheel cost 5€ and do 5 round, so it’s basically 1€ per round.
-The view from up there is pretty amazing you can to look over the city and the port and also much further if you pay attention, but it actually goes quite fast, much faster than I expected it!
-However, I believe it’s possible to get a really nice shot from up there.
+The view up there is pretty amazing.
+You can look over the city and the port much further if you pay attention, but it goes pretty fast, much faster than I expected!

-There’s also a merry go round next to the port.
+There’s also a merry-go-round next to the port.

 Take A Dip At Butin Beach